Watthesmile/graffffffic/README.md

 # graffffffic

-это граффик
-how to download
+how to download:

-copy that code and past to py code programm dowload pygame: go to cmd write pip install pygame
+download pygame

+pip install pygame

+copy the code from file: that code

+past that code to the any programm on python3